jhansi-siriprolu/eda_dashboard/README.md

 # EDA Module

 A reusable module for performing exploratory data analysis (EDA) in Python.
+Used Streamlit as Frontend in creating the dashboards.

 ## Features
 - Load and describe datasets.